Mam talent!: Series 4 (2011)

 IV season of Mam talent! was broadcast by TVN from 3 September – 26 November 2011.
 It consisted of 7 qualifications episodes, 5 semi-finals and 1 final (totally – 13 episodes, which were broadcast every week on Saturdays).
 Winner of the third season was Kacper Sikora.
 Małgorzata Foremniak and Agnieszka Chylińska returned as judges.
 They were joined by a new judge, Robert Kozyra.
-He replaced Kuba Wojewódzki, who had left the show in order to focus on judging X Factor.
+He replaced Kuba Wojewódzki, who had left the show to focus on judging X Factor.